LLM Reference

 Is Claude 3.5 Sonnet or Command R open source?

-Claude 3.5 Sonnet is listed under Unknown.
-Command R is listed under Unknown.
+Claude 3.5 Sonnet is listed under Proprietary.
+Command R is listed under CC-BY-NC-4.0.
 License labels affect whether you can self-host, redistribute weights, or rely only on hosted APIs, so confirm the upstream license before deployment.

 Which is better for vision, Claude 3.5 Sonnet or Command R?